-The Fund's net amount of budgetary resources obligated at the end of fiscal years 2015 and 2014 were \$4,778.6 million and \$982.7 million, respectively.
-This amount is fully covered by cash on hand in the Fund and Entity Investments.
+The Fund's budgetary obligations are fully covered by cash on hand in the Fund and Entity Investments.
 The Fund does not have borrowing or contract authority and, therefore, has no repayment requirements, financing sources for repayment, or other terms of borrowing authority.
 There are no legal arrangements, outside of normal government wide restrictions, specifically affecting the Fund's use of unobligated balances of budget authority.

-Adjustments to budgetary resources available at the beginning of fiscal years 2015 and 2014 consist of the following (in thousands):
+Adjustments to budgetary resources available at the beginning of fiscal years 2018 and 2017 consist of the following (in thousands):